syfengcuhk/mboshi/README.md

 Databases:
 Evaluation: Mboshi, freely available for academic use.
 Training: Globalphone 5 languages (Czech, French, Spanish, Mandarin and Thai), 8 Babel languages (Cantonese, Bengali, Vietnamese, Lao, Zulu, Amharic, Javanese and Georgian).
 Please note that GlobalPhone and IARPA BABEL Language resources are *NOT* freely available.
+Also note that the training of phone-level multilingual ASR systems with 5 or 13 GP & Babel languages is not included here, please refer to https://github.com/pzelasko/kaldi/tree/discophone/egs/discophone and paper: Feng et al. ICASSP 2021 "HOW PHONOTACTICS AFFECT MULTILINGUAL AND ZERO-SHOT ASR PERFORMANCE" for details of building phone-level (IPA) multilingual ASR systems.

 Evaluation metrics: